 - Cafe Biegnet (two locations: Bourbon Street and Royal Street)

-- Morning Call (located in City Park.
+- Morning Call (located in beautiful City Park.
 I LOVED my experience here!)

 Related: Beignets at Morning Call